quagzy/beautiful-jekyll/_posts/2017-10-10-i-think-i-ve-been-had.md

 Just walked in to class, saw some people studying.

 "What, do we have a test today?"
 "Yeah, on Markov's Expectation.
-Didin't you know?"
+Didn't you know?"
 "Oh fuck me."

 Professor's sitting there, watching this exchange.